-Additional measures will also be applied (WG-IMAF-11/10 Rev. 1), including:
+Additional measures are also applied (WG-IMAF-11/10 Rev. 1), including:

-- (i) changes to the bird exclusion device to ensure it is effective in all weather conditions, - (ii) closure of fishing areas and quota allocation reduction to vessels that have high by-catch rates, - (iii) education and training will be strengthened by regular meetings between TAAF and fishing masters of vessels with high by-catch.
+- (i) changes to the bird exclusion device to ensure it is effective in all weather conditions, - (ii) closure of fishing areas and quota allocation reduction to vessels that have high by-catch rates, - (iii) education and training is strengthened by regular meetings between TAAF and fishing masters of vessels with high by-catch.